 It has always been my downfall to brood.
 I am, if I may say so myself, an accomplished and skilled sulker, agonizer and ruminator.
-It is, therefore, not in the least surprising that I took full advantage of the convenient accumulation of negative vibes lately, to immerse myself with great gusto into our adversities – multiple hospitalizations of both Barry and my mother – and the hick-ups of daily life, like rental car troubles galore and other annoyances.
+It is, therefore, not in the least surprising that I took full advantage of the mountain of negative vibes lately, to immerse myself with great gusto into our misadventures – multiple hospitalizations of both Barry and my mother – and the hick-ups of daily life, like rental car troubles galore and other annoyances.
 The crowning glory of my misery, the icing on my cake of despair, was the curious “Incident of the Towed Car”.

-I borrowed another car to deliver the first borrowed car’s keys to a designated person; as in, my back flipping out, confining me to a week’s worth of bed rest; as in, the Town of Atenas deciding to resurface my friends street and TOWING ALL CARS LEFT PARKED IN IT, I now have to pay a minimum of $500 to get her confiscated license plates back.
-Since she blames me for the mess, and I did park the vehicle, I have no convincing argument to volley that whopping bill back into her side of the court!
+I borrowed another car to deliver the first borrowed car’s keys to the designated person.
+Only it broke down on the way and I couldn’t hand over the keys.
+Then my back flipping out, confining me to bedrest.
+Meanwhile, the town of Atenas deciding to resurface my friends street and TOWING ALL CARS LEFT PARKED IN IT.
+I had to pay $500 so my friend could get the confiscated license plates back.
+She blamed me for the mess, and as I did park the vehicle, I had no convincing argument to volley that whopping bill back into her side of the court!

 No more broken down and unsafe rental cars, no more borrowing cars from generous and kind neighbors!
 No more will-I-have-a-ride-to-go-to-the-hospital-tomorrow anxieties!
 Somehow, the simple act of driving to a warehouse in Alajuela to pick up our car, cleared the grey cobwebs obscuring my vision and restored my equilibrium.
 And there is no doubt that our lives are very good indeed.
 Barry is mending nicely, my mother has moved back into her own bed and is doing quite well, and beautiful kites are soaring above the valley.